vleague2/triviagame/README.md

 Limitations:
 1. The Javascript code is a bit of a mess!
 The object array holding the questions is rather long and contains repeated code.
+2. The page does some weird question display thing while it's reloading.